 One of the most powerful aspects of the Cash Journal is its tight integration with the SAP Financial Accounting (FI) module.
 Each entry in the Cash Journal automatically updates the General Ledger (G/L), Accounts Payable (AP), and Accounts Receivable (AR) based on the transaction type, ensuring consistent financial data across the system.

-4. Support for Multiple Cash Journals
+4. support for Multiple Cash Journals

 SAP allows organizations to create multiple cash journals based on business requirements.
 For instance, you can set up separate journals for different company codes, currencies, or business units.
 This flexibility ensures that cash handling is organized and managed according to the organizational structure.